 |Script||Defined using DundasScript, allowing unlimited flexibility||return TimeZoneInfo.ConvertTimeFromUtc(DateTime.UtcNow, currentSession.TimeZone);|

 You can create custom Named Set, Data, Relative Time, or Script tokens, while Attribute and Basic tokens are defined by the system but have options that can be set.
+There are also custom attributes you can define that can appear in token menus.

 To create and manage tokens as an administrator, click the Tokens button in the Administration's Setup area.